 - Deciding on a path without exploring all the possibilities and identifying your true interests, abilities, and work values.

-- Investigating a longer-term career change, including possibly schooling, without also considering solid financial planning and advice to see you through the transition.
+- Investigating a longer-term career change, including possible schooling, without also considering solid financial planning and advice to see you through the transition.

 As we mentioned, there are some people who get to a point in their career where they really just desperately need a change.
 And sometimes, that change is monumental.
 But with big change often comes the need for an investment of time and/or money, which should not be taken lightly.
 If you’re considering switching industries, or moving into a role that requires a particular type of degree or schooling, make sure you think through all the implications of that decision before taking action.

 There are a lot of moving parts when you’re considering, or in the midst of, a career change.
 Perhaps you’re looking for a complete career overhaul, or maybe you just need a change of workplace scenery.
 Whatever the impetus, you should invest the time and energy you deserve into thinking through what’s working, what’s not working, and what you hope for the future.
 By putting in the time during this transition, you’ll set yourself up nicely for an even better next chapter of your professional career, one that will fill both your wallet and your soul.